evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   1) Do the numerator and denominator seperately
   2) Find a common LCD for all fractions involved(generally faster method)
 - **LCD** = Lowest Common Denominator = The smallest number that can be found to fit all the denominators
+- The largets number of repeats on any part of the LCD
 ### ➗ Solving a Complex Fraction: $\frac{\frac{25}{9} + \frac{25}{3}}{10}$

 ---